rscarbel/dijkstras-algorithm/README.md

 ![graph-data-structure-for-dijkstras-algorithm](https://user-images.githubusercontent.com/40727301/145475715-ef340763-90aa-408d-91c3-8237d0b8f13e.png)

 ## How to use
-Currently, you can only see a sample graph as text.
+npm start will show display a randomly generated graph.
 There's no deployment anywhere.

 To see what works, run "npm test" to execute my test suites.